jereinhardt/feste/README.md

 ## Configuration

 There are a two major configurate options Feste makes available.
 The first is `email_source`.
 This is the attribute on your user model that references the user's email address.
 It is set to `email` by default, but can be changed to an alias attribute or method.
-The second configuration option is `host`.
-Feste needs to know the host of your application.
-Most likely, you will store this in your ENV.
-By default, it is set to `localhost:3000`.
+The second configuration option is `host`, which is set to your `ActionMailer::Base.default_url_options[:host]` value by default.

 ```ruby
 # initializers/feste.rb